hhanmk/hhanmk.github.io/index.md

 * * *

 ### Not-refereed Talks
+- How to prove a statement is hard to prove in TCS? (or, how not to construct pseudorandom unitaries from pseudorandom states)
+##### Mar.
+2025, KIAS, Seoul, Korea
 - Limits on the Provable Consequences of Pseudorandom Quantum States
 ##### Nov.
 2024, UT Austin, Texas, USA
 - Does quantum lattice sieving require quantum RAM?